iqbalmh18/instream/README.md

-# InStream Instagram Live Streaming Manager
+## Instagram Live Streaming Manager

 InStream is a Flask-based web application for managing Instagram live streaming sessions.
 It provides a comprehensive dashboard and interactive control panel for uploading, selecting, and managing videos, as well as controlling live broadcasts with real-time analytics and engagement features.